Questions and answers about the offer to Banco Sabadell shareholders

 Competition laws

-- Following the approval of the CNMC and once the CNMV gives its authorization, Banco Sabadell shareholders have an acceptance period of a minimum of 30 calendar days to respond to the exchange offer.
+- Once the CNMV gives its authorization, Banco Sabadell shareholders have an acceptance period of a minimum of 30 calendar days to respond to the exchange offer.
 BBVA has the option of extending the deadline up to a maximum of 70 calendar days.

 - We estimate that the merger will take between six and eight months.